Meat/Seafood Process Worker

 - cut or fillet meat, fish or shellfish to size requirements

-- remove bones
+- remove bones from animals

 - grade, pack and weigh meat, fish or shellfish